 - “No one becomes a liberal by reading the Bible.
 You have to go to school for that.” – Dr. John MacArthur

 - “The devil wants you to pay attention to your feelings.
 Jesus wants you to pay attention to His truth.” – Anonymous

 - “Do you want to be a hero to sinners?
 Tell them they can have Jesus AND their sin at the same time.
 Do you want to be a help to sinners?
 Tell them Jesus can forgive them AND set them free from their sins.” – Dr. Michael L. Brown

 These are challenging words for those looking for a watered down Laodicean type Christianity (cf. Revelation 3:14-21).
 There are a ton of quotes similar to these on the Stop Playing Church Facebook group site.
 I encourage you to check them out.
 They are very relevant for today.

 Why isn’t politics the answer?
 Politics by nature involves pleasing people.
 People get elected because the message they proclaim is pleasing to their constituency.
 There’s nothing wrong with pleasing people.
 However, the truth of God is not always “pleasing to people.”
 People don’t always welcome the gospel as “good news.”
 And that is where the problem between politics and Christianity comes in.
 The Bible states very clearly, “For do I now persuade men, or God?
-Od do I seek to please men?
+Or do I seek to please men?
 For if I still pleased men, I would not be a bondservant of Christ” (Galatians 1:10).
 Jesus went to the cross as a result of not pleasing people.
-And He calls us to “deny himself, and take up his cross, and follow Me” (Matthew 16:24; Mark 8:34; Luke 9:24).
-Being a Christian and walking by the Holy Spirit in God’s truth is going to put you at odds with people on occasion.
+And He calls us to deny ourselves, take up our cross and follow Him (Matthew 16:24; Mark 8:34; Luke 9:24).
+Being a Christian, walking by the Holy Spirit in God’s truth, is going to put you at odds with people.

 The Apostle John wrote in his first epistle, “